 Although NCI does not issue guidelines for cancer screening, it conducts and facilitates basic and translational research that informs standard clinical practice and medical decision making that other organizations may use to develop their guidelines.

 What is the best method of detecting breast cancer as early as possible?

 Getting a high-quality screening mammogram and having a clinical breast exam on a regular basis are the most effective ways to detect breast cancer early.

 Checking one’s own breasts for lumps or other unusual changes is called a breast self-exam, or BSE.
 This type of exam cannot replace regular screening mammograms or clinical breast exams.
 In clinical trials, BSE alone was not found to help reduce the number of deaths from breast cancer.

 Although regular BSE is not specifically recommended for breast cancer screening, many women choose to examine their own breasts.
-Women who do so should remember that breast changes can occur because of pregnancy, aging, menopause, during menstrual cycles, or when taking birth control pills or other hormones.
+Women who do so should remember that breast changes can occur because of pregnancy, aging, or menopause; during menstrual cycles; or when taking birth control pills or other hormones.
 It is normal for breasts to feel a little lumpy and uneven.
 Also, it is common for breasts to be swollen and tender right before or during a menstrual period.
 If a woman notices any unusual changes in her breasts, she should contact her health care provider.

 What is the Breast Imaging Reporting and Database System (BI-RADS®)?

 The American College of Radiology (ACR) has established a uniform way for radiologists to describe mammogram findings.
 The system, called BI-RADS, includes seven standardized categories, or levels.
 Each BI-RADS category has a follow-up plan associated with it to help radiologists and other physicians appropriately manage a patient’s care.